Procedural Memory & The Voice

 So steadily as if this short-haired child were someone else.

-From this point forward – the point captured in Levine’s poem and the ones we all experience – people carry, in a place deeper than conscious awareness, underlying assumptions and an eventual certainty about "life" which includes an ever-present, albeit unconscious experience of "forever empty."
+From this point forward – the point captured in Levine’s poem and the ones we all experience – people carry, in a place deeper than conscious awareness, underlying assumptions and an eventual certainty about "life" which includes an ever-present, albeit unconscious experience of the black hole.

 Psychoanalyst Christopher Bollas calls this learned experience, especially when it happens at a phase of life before we have language, our unthought known: that which we always know but may never actually think.
 "We learn the grammar of our lives before we have the words."
 This early programming continues to convince us that the way we see ourselves and others from this point forward is unquestionably the way things are.

 Ruptures without repair become the ongoing risk of falling forever.